anibalsolon/gigantum-client/docs/developer-notes.md

 allow the developer to control the contents of these files.
 For an example, see the section below for "Publishing" under "base images".

+### Redis

+Examining keys in Redis can be an important part of working with portions of the code-base. redis-commander is configured as part of the developer docker-compose configuration for PyCharm.
+To use it, simply execute the following from `gigantum-client/build/developer`:

+    docker-compose up redis-commander

 base images
 -----------